darkreactions/ESCALATE_report/README.md

 ### Authentication Setup

-1. Download the [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0) and move them into the expworkup/creds/ folder.
+1. Download the [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0) and move them into the root folder (`./`, aka. current working directory, aka. `ESCALATE_report-master/` if downloaded from git).
 Do not distribute these keys!
 (Contact a dev for access)

    Note: If setting up a new lab see [here](https://github.com/darkreactions/ESCALATE_Capture/wiki/Developers:--ONBOARDING-LABS:--Capture-and-Report)

-2. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the main directory (directly in ESCALATE_report)
+2. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the root folder (`./`, aka. current working directory, aka. `ESCALATE_report-master/` if downloaded from git).
+The correct folder for these keys is the one which contains the runme.py script.

 3. Stop here if you don't want to use the automated feature generation.
 You can specify the simple workup from google by executing:

    `python runme.py <my_local_folder> -d <google_drive_target_name> --simple 1`

+#### Optional for ChemAxon Support
 4. Download and [install ChemAxon JChemSuite](https://chemaxon.com/products/jchem-engines) and obtain a [ChemAxon License Free for academic use](https://academia.chemaxon.com/)

-5. You will need to specify the location of your chemaxon installation locations in `./expworkup/devconfig.py` at the bottom of the file
+5. You will need to specify the location of your chemaxon installation locations in `./expworkup/devconfig.py` at the bottom of the file.